triSYCL/sycl/sycl/doc/GettingStartedAlveo.md

 The `XCL_EMULATION_MODE` environment variable selects the compilation & execution mode and is used by the SYCL compiler and XRT runtime.

+### Small examples

-So to run an example, for example start with
+To run an example from the provided examples:
 - with software emulation:
-  compile and run a single file
   ```bash
   cd $SYCL_HOME/llvm/sycl/test/xocc_tests/simple_tests
   # Instruct the compiler and runtime to use FPGA software emulation